namiml/Nami-Unity-SDK/README.md

 Unity 2020.3.44f1+

+### iOS Requirements

+- iOS 13+
+- iPadOS 13+
+- Xcode 12+

+### Android Requirements

+- Android SDK minimum version 25
+- SDK builds target Android 13 (API version 33)
+- SDK has been built with Java v8 and Kotlin v1.6.10

 ## Installation

-In Unity editor open Package Manager (`Window` -> `Package Manager`) and click on `+` icon -> `Add package from git URL...`.
-Past the link `https://github.com/NinevaStudios/com.nami.sdk.git` there and click `Add`.
-Wait until the installation is complete.
+1. Install the package `https://github.com/NinevaStudios/com.nami.sdk.git` via the [Unity Package Manager using a Git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
+2. (Android only) Enable `Custom Main Gradle Template` and `Custom Gradle Properties Template` in Project Settings -> Player -> Publishing Settings.
+3. Setup [External Dependency Manager for Unity](https://github.com/googlesamples/unity-jar-resolver/blob/master/external-dependency-manager-latest.unitypackage) and run resolver for your target platform.
+4. (Android only) In Project folder go to Plugin -> Android -> `gradleTemplate.properties` and add the property `android.useAndroidX=true` there.

 Now Nami Unity SDK should be ready to use.

 ## Configuration

-In Unity editor go to Window -> Nami -> Edit Settings and enter your app platform id.
+In Unity editor go to `Window` -> `Nami` -> `Edit Settings` and enter your app platform id.

 ## Usage